Nominate a Book

 - to create a foundation for students to explore values and ethics

-- to raise awareness and tolerance of intergenerational and cultural likenesses and differences
+- to raise awareness and promote diversity and inclusion

-- to promote academic discourse, critical thinking, and an exchange of ideas
+- to encourage academic discourse, critical thinking, and an exchange of ideas

 - to provide an introduction to the expectations of higher education.

 Previous selections have introduced students, staff, and faculty to the works and perspectives of authors Mitch Albom, Da Chen, Greg Mortenson, Sheryl WuDunn, Rebecca Skloot, Rye Barcott, Bryan Stevenson and Ta-Nehisi Coates.
 These authors engaged our campus through speeches focusing on the informative and inspiring issues raised in each text.
 The themes from the selected text serve as the basis for the keynote address at Convocation during Wolfpack Welcome Week.

 The current criteria used by the Common Reading Selection Committee to select texts are outlined below.
 The criteria are weighted and the weights can also be seen in the list.